ZachStagers/ZachStagersBlog/content/post/Azure_Synapse_Serverless_Lake_Access_Patterns/index.md

 This means that in order for authentication to succeed, you need to have configured either RBAC or ACL's for your user account;

 * RBAC (Role Based Access Control) - Course grain access control.
 Whatever RBAC role is assigned will apply to all files and folders in the lake.
+The role applied to permit access via Serverless must be one of the 'Storage Blob Data ***' roles.
 * ACL (Access Control Lists) - Fine grain access control.
 Grants access to specific files and folders.
 For a deeper look at ACL's, see a previous blog of mine here: [Azure Data Lake ACL Introduction](https://www.zachstagers.co.uk/p/azure-data-lake-acl-introduction/).

 This option is great in two different ways, depending on which security protocol you use:
 * For allowing analysts free reign into the lake (RBAC).